xiaabdfe/bdfepush/docs/abyss-65.md

 * Make sure to return to the rest quickly.

 ## White Mage
-* BP management to buff after buff release.
+* BP management to buff after buff dispel.
 * Prioritize default and/or Mdef buffs.
 * Seal resistance helps, else try to dodge red tiles.